The entropy of Lyapunov-optimizing measures of some matrix cocycles: Preliminaries: Basic facts about dominated cocycles

+The NOC conditions introduced in \autoref{ss:zero} can be characterized in terms of the invariant directions as follows:

-Moreover: \begin{itemize} \item If the forward NOC is satisfied then $\tilde{e}_1$ is one-to-one; in particular $e_1 ( k^\Z )$ is a Cantor set. \item If the backwards NOC is satisfied then $\tilde{e}_2$ is one-to-one; in particular $e_2 ( k^\Z )$ is a Cantor set. \end{itemize} \end{corollary}
+\begin{proposition} Assume that $(A_1, \dots, A_k) \in \GL(2,\R)^k$ generates a dominated one-step cocycle.
+Let $\tilde{e}_1$, $\tilde{e}_2$ be the maps given by \autoref{c:factor_projections}.
+Then: \begin{itemize} \item $\tilde{e}_1$ is one-to-one if and only if the forward NOC holds, in which case $e_1 ( k^\Z )$ is a Cantor set. \item $\tilde{e}_2$ is one-to-one if and only if the backwards NOC holds, in which case $e_2 ( k^\Z )$ is a Cantor set. \end{itemize} \end{proposition}

+\begin{proof} We only consider the first statement, since the second one is analogous.
+The ``if'' part is a direct consequence of formula \eqref{eq:nested_1}.
+Conversely, assume that $\tilde{e}_1$ is one-to-one.
+Consider a strictly forward-invariant multicone $M$ and the adapted metric $d$ on $M'$ given by \autoref{l:adapted}.
+It follows from equivariance \eqref{eq:equivariance} that the compact sets $A_i'(e_1(k^\Z))$ are disjoint; in particular their $d$-distances from one another are bigger than some $\epsilon>0$.
+Consider the closed $\epsilon/2$-neighborhood of $e_1(k^\Z)$.
+This set is a projectivized multicone (because each component has size at least $\epsilon$, hence there are finitely many of them), is strictly forward-invariant (by \eqref{eq:metric_1}), and its images under the maps $A_i'$ do not overlap.
+So the forward NOC holds. \end{proof}